Stan Storimans: Death

 On 11 August 2008, Stan Storimans had traveled to Tbilisi with RTL correspondent Jeroen Akkermans to report on the Russian invasion of Georgia.
 Upon hearing that the city of Gori had been abandoned ahead of the Russian military offensive, the duo arranged for a taxi driver to take them there the next day.
 The following morning they were joined by Tsadok Yecheskeli, an Israeli reporter for Yedioth Ahronoth.
 After witnessing bombings on the hills around the city, which the men took to be harmless due to the great distance at which these took place, they arrived in Gori at 10:00 on the morning of 12 August.
-The following half hour, the journalists viewed a number of locations in the city, such as damaged apartment blocks and the local hospital, before they came to the northeastern corner of Gori's central square.
+Over the following half hour, the journalists viewed a number of locations in the city, such as damaged apartment blocks and the local hospital, before they came to the northeastern corner of Gori's central square.
 Moments before, a collision between two cars had taken place on the otherwise deserted square.
 While Akkermans and Yecheskeli stayed near the taxi, where other journalists were also gathered, Storimans walked onto the square to record footage of a statue of Joseph Stalin, among other things.
 He walked back around 10:45 and had almost reached the taxi when explosions occurred.

 The bombing resulted in the deaths of Storimans, who suffered a fatal head wound, and 11 Georgian civilians.
 More than 20 other people were injured, including Yecheskeli, who was severely wounded and evacuated to Israel for treatment after surgery in Tbilisi, and Akkermans and the taxi driver, who both sustained nonthreatening leg injuries.
 All had been struck by shrapnel from a projectile that had impacted near the city's three-story television and radio center where a top-floor media center had been set up, some 200 meters/yards from Gori's city hall.
-Other buildings in the immediate area had also been hit, but no structural damages were reported.
+Other buildings in the immediate area had also been hit, but no structural damage was reported.
 Immediately after the explosion, two small craters were found on the square, as well as the remains of the then-unidentified projectile.

 Sandra Roelofs, the Dutch-born wife of Georgian President Mikheil Saakashvili, offered to attend Storimans' funeral, but his family declined the offer as they did not want to politicise the ceremony.
 Storimans was buried on 21 August 2008 on the Vredehof cemetery in Tilburg.
 Dutch ministers Ronald Plasterk and Maxime Verhagen were present during the memorial service at Saint Lucas' Church.